MicrosoftDocs/powerapps-docs/powerapps-docs/administrator/powerapps-powershell.md

 > [!NOTE]
 > Use the following commands to understand syntax and view samples for each of the cmdlets:
 >```
->Get-Help Get-PowerAppsEnvironment
+>Get-Help Get-PowerAppEnvironment
->Get-Help Get-PowerAppsEnvironment -Examples
+>Get-Help Get-PowerAppEnvironment -Examples
->Get-Help Get-PowerAppsEnvironment -Detailed
+>Get-Help Get-PowerAppEnvironment -Detailed
 >```

 ## PowerApps cmdlets for administrators (preview)